llm-workflow-engine/llm-workflow-engine/README.md

 The say method takes a string argument representing the message to send to ChatGPT, and returns a string representing the response received from ChatGPT.

-You may also stream the response as it comes in from chatGPT in chunks using the `ask_stream` generator.
+You may also stream the response as it comes in from ChatGPT in chunks using the `ask_stream` generator.

-### Shell

-The `chatgpt` command can be run in the shell, allowing you to have a conversation with ChatGPT directly in the terminal.
-Simply run the command and start chatting!

-The shell includes some nice features:
-* It provides commands to navigate to past points in the conversation.
-* It provides a command to start new conversations.
-* It allows the user to choose between markdown and streaming output.

 ## Upcoming Features